DOT Telecom License Required

 Additional Documents for ISP Licence

-Step-by-Step Process for Obtaining DOT OSP & ISP Licence
+Process for DOT OSP & ISP Licence Registration

 Obtaining a DOT OSP (Other Service Provider) or ISP (Internet Service Provider) Licence involves multiple steps, ensuring compliance with the Department of Telecommunications (DoT) guidelines.
 Below is a structured process for a smooth registration: